parigi-n/simcity4-steam-rich-presence/README.md

 # SC4SteamRichPresence

 A SimCity 4 plugin that pushes the current city, region and population to Steam Rich Presence.
-Also doubles as a proof of concept for hooking the Steamworks API onto a pre-Steamworks game (SC4 ships from 2003 and has no native Steam integration).
+Also doubles as a proof of concept for hooking the Steamworks API into SimCity 4.

 ## What you see